kikimarik/lognote/README.md

 - Support for the `json` format
 - Ability to write log into the file or print to console output

-## Why you might need it
+## Why do you need it
 ***
-The library helps PHP developers log their application events at different levels.
-At the moment, 3 levels are implemented: errors, warnings and info.
-In the future, it is planned to add a debug level for comfortable debugging of the application in the dev environment.
+The library helps PHP developers to log their application events at different levels.
+4 levels have been implemented: errors, warnings, info and debug.

-"Lognote" has a nice object-oriented design and is sure to please you with its ease of use.
-When testing a class that has a dependency on a component of this library, it will be very easy to replace it with a fake class.
+"Lognote" has a nice object-oriented design and it is going to please you with its simplicity.
+When testing a class that depends on that library component, it will be very easy to replace it with a fake class.

 ## A Simple Example
 ***